You will notice

 older cats anyway) and may sometimes take time to respond and be difficult

-to rouse; the cat's temperature may be falling as the cat's body shuts
+The cat's temperature may fall as the cat's body shuts

 heart disease,